Antonina Stoyanova: Professional career

 She joined the Bulgarian bar in 1979 and practiced law until 1992 when she became a diplomat at the Bulgarian Ministry of Foreign Affairs.
 Stoyanova spent six months in the USA as part of a Bulgarian legal delegation whose aim was to exchange and accumulate information needed for the drafting of the new democratic Constitution of Bulgaria.
 In 1992, she practised commercial law in Cologne, Germany.
 In the same year she joined the diplomatic corps at the Bulgarian Embassy in London, UK where she was in charge of the legal affairs.

 In 1996, her husband Petar was elected President of Bulgaria.
 As a result, she returned to her home country to serve in her official role.
 While serving as the first lady, Stoyanova distinguished herself by dedicating her activity to social and cultural projects, with her main project, Values Foundation being founded in 1998.
 Following the end her husbands term as president in 2002, Stoyanova went to work as a lawyer at the World Intellectual Property Organization (WIPO) in Geneva, Switzerland.
 In 2015, she returned to her home country and renewed her activity as a chairperson of the Values Foundation in Sofia.

 Personal life

 In 1978, as a trainee at the Plovdiv Regional Court, she met her future husband Petar Stoyanov.
 They married in 1979.
 They have two children: Stefan Stoyanov (born in 1979) and Teofana Stoyanova (born in 1990).
-She is a relative of Hristo Punev, a member of the National Assembly prior 1944 and Olga Petrova, a notable actress at the Ivan Vazov National Theatre.
+She is a relative of Hristo Punev, a member of the National Assembly prior to 1944 and Olga Petrova, a notable actress at the Ivan Vazov National Theatre.
 Stoyanvova is also related to Bulgarian graphic artist Veselin Staikov.
 A native speaker of the Bulgarian language, Stoyanova also speaks German, English, French and Russian.